HuubHamstra/WeatherDataApp/README.md

 2. When you're running this on Windows, you'll need to enable developer mode.
 For this you need to go to settings and type *"Developer Settings"* into the search bar.
 At the top will be the setting for enabling developer mode.
 3. Once developer mode is enabled, open the solution ```WeatherDataApp.sln``` in Visual Studio.
 4. At the top, there will be a button to run the application.

+## Code conventions
+For the code, the standard .NET code conventions have been used.
+These conventions can be found [here](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions#language-guidelines).